-One recent application of EC has been the determination of the lattice site location of dopant colour centers in diamond.
-These colour centers have recently attracted a lot of attention due to their possible use in quantum information processing applications.
-Specifically, EC has measured the existence of Sn and Mg split vacancy complexes in diamond\,\cite{wahl_direct_2020, corte_magnesium-vacancy_2023}.
-In the split vacancy complexes, the dopant is located in the bond centered site (BC), between two carbon vacancies.
+Emission channeling has a large record of contributions for direct observation of lattice site location in several crystallographic materials with various technological interests.
+One recent application of EC has been the determination of the lattice site location of dopant color centers in diamond.
+These color centers have recently attracted a lot of attention due to their possible use in quantum information processing applications.
+Specifically, EC has measured the existence of Sn split vacancy complexes in natural diamond\,\cite{wahl_direct_2020}.
+In the split vacancy complexes, the dopant is located in the bond centered (BC) site, between two carbon vacancies.
 Despite EC not detecting vacant sites, the nature of the occupied lattice site allows to determine if the complex exists.

-In the magnesium experiment \cite{wahl_direct_2020}, \textsuperscript{27}Mg (703\,keV mean beta energy, $t_{1/2} = 9.45\,min$) was implanted into a diamond single crystal.
-From this it was observed that in the as implanted state at room temperature Mg occupies the BC site at 42\,\%, and for implantation at 800\,°C it decreases to 30\,\%.
-Furthermore, it was seen that BC fractions are much higher than expected from photoluminescence measurements under similar conditions which suggests that the Mg centers are not all optically active.